KaveriBridge/science/11th/biology/biomolecules.md

 ## PRIMARY AND SECONDARY METABOLITES
 ### Metabolite
 * A metabolite is an intermediate or end product of metabolism.
-* Usually used for small molecules.
-* Various functions - fuel, structure, signaling, stimulatory and inhibitory effects on enzymes, catalytic activity of their own (usually as a cofactor to an enzyme), defense, and interactions with other organisms (e.g. pigments, odorants, and pheromones).
 ### Primary metabolite
 * Directly involved in normal "growth", development, and reproduction.
 * Example - Ethylene